risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-kubernetes.md

 ---
-id: risingwave-in-kubernetes
+id: risingwave-kubernetes
 title: Set up a local RisingWave cluster in Kubernetes
 description: Deploy RisingWave in a local Kubernetes cluster with the Kubernetes Operator for RisingWave.
-slug: /risingwave-in-kubernetes
+slug: /risingwave-kubernetes
 ---

-You can use the [Kubernetes Operator for RisingWave](https://github.com/risingwavelabs/risingwave-operator) (hereinafter ‘the Operator’) to deploy a RisingWave cluster in Kubernetes.
+This article will help you use the [Kubernetes Operator for RisingWave](https://github.com/risingwavelabs/risingwave-operator) (hereinafter ‘the Operator’) to deploy a RisingWave cluster in Kubernetes.

 The Operator is a deployment and management system for RisingWave.
 It runs on top of Kubernetes and provides functionalities like provisioning, upgrading, scaling, and destroying the RisingWave instances inside the cluster.